-Springs and In Outstanding Florida Springs BMAPs adopted by FDEP, do not exceed appropriate Sinkholes fertilizer rates for N based on crop nutrient requirements as described in practice 3.2.4.
-1.2.4.
+Springs and In Outstanding Florida Springs BMAPs adopted by FDEP, do not exceed Sinkholes appropriate fertilizer rates for N, based on crop nutrient requirements as described 3.2.4. in practice 1.2.4.

 Guidance: Part VIII, Chapter 373, F.S., includes more stringent springs protection requirements within an Outstanding Florida Springs (OFS) BMAP.
-Cattle operations in BMAP areas are required to implement BMPs and to consider adopting new, emerging technologies to help protect springs and other water resources.
+Equine operations in BMAP areas are required to implement BMPs and to consider adopting new, emerging technologies to help protect springs and other water resources.
 Within OFS BMAPs, do not exceed appropriate agronomic rates for N, which is the limiting nutrient for springs and groundwater.